-This delicious Scotch Broth can be made throughout the year but is especially good in the cold winter months.
+This delicious Plant-Based Scotch Broth / Veggie Soup can be made throughout the year but is especially good in the cold winter months.
 It’s ideal as a starter – I used it for my Burns Supper the other night, or you can have it for lunch with freshly baked wholemeal bread and a warming winter root vegetable salad.

 It’s delicious and nutritious!
 Enjoy!

 - 4 celery sticks roughly chopped